Miriam R. NemethCo-Deputy Director and Senior Staff Attorney, Justice Project

-Miriam R. Nemeth is a Senior Staff Attorney with the Justice Project.
+Miriam R. Nemeth is Co-Deputy Director and Senior Attorney with the Justice Project.
 Before joining Advancement Project, Miriam was an Associate in the Civil Rights and Employment Group at Cohen Milstein Sellers & Toll PLLC, where she worked on complex class actions.
 She also developed cases attacking practices at private Immigration and Customs Enforcement facilities.
 Miriam previously practiced at a civil rights litigation boutique in Detroit, Michigan, where she litigated civil lawsuits involving police misconduct, government abuse of power, and prisoners’ rights.
 Miriam has also served as a law clerk for the Honorable Ronald Lee Gilman on the Sixth Circuit Court of Appeals and the Honorable David M. Lawson on the Eastern District of Michigan.

 Miriam graduated cum laude from the University of Pennsylvania Law School.
 There, she served as a Comments Editor on the University of Pennsylvania Law Review and co-directed the Prisoners’ Legal Education Project, a student-run clinic that worked with inmates in a maximum-security facility outside Philadelphia.
 Before attending law school, Miriam graduated summa cum laude from the George Washington University’s Honors Program.